Video recording is legal if you do not interfere with a lawful police investigation or conduct.

 Why does the public have a legitimate interest in video recording police conduct?

-The public’s interest in video recording police conduct is legitimate and necessary, serving as a cornerstone for transparency, accountability, and trust in our justice system.
+The public’s interest in video recording police conduct is legitimate and necessary.
+It serves as a cornerstone for transparency, accountability, and trust in our justice system.
 In an era where incidents can be captured and shared in real-time, the ability for citizens to record law enforcement officers while on duty is a powerful tool in safeguarding civil liberties and ensuring that justice is upheld.

 First and foremost, video recordings of police conduct provide an objective account of interactions between law enforcement and civilians.
 This unbiased perspective is invaluable in disputes where the parties’ accounts may differ, offering clarity and contributing to fair adjudication.
 Such transparency not only aids in the pursuit of justice but also fosters a sense of trust between the community and those sworn to protect it.
 When citizens see firsthand how law enforcement operates, it demystifies police procedures and reduces misconceptions.